jimam/OpenIC/README.md

 Please Note
 ===========

-The mobile device applications haven't been written yet, although the API exists for you to use yourself.
+The mobile device applications haven't been written yet, although an API exists for you to use yourself.
-The OpenIC will only currently run under Linux, as it relies on a few Linux specific things.
+The OpenIC Server will currently only run under Linux, as it relies on a few Linux specific things.
+  A dictionary (/usr/share/dict/words)
+  General path names
-OpenIC Server will require an internet connection if you want to add users.
+The OpenIC Server will require an internet connection if you want to add users.
 Otherwise it can be run over a local network, although we don't reccomend this.